Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Privacy-Preserving Data Synthetisation

-Although synthetic data is at the forefront of data de-identification methods, unresolved privacy concerns still require attention and mitigation.
-Linkability is a common privacy attack that involves a concerted effort by an unauthorised entity to establish a correlation between two records~\cite{carvalho2021fundamental}.
-The intruder tries to link and potentially expose sensitive information in the targeted records, with outliers particularly susceptible.
-Suppose an intruder has access to two data tables, a synthetic data table ($T_A$) containing $a$ records and another obtained from public information ($T_B$) containing $b$.
-The goal of the intruder is to correctly match records between $T_A$ and $T_B$ given a set of QIs common to both data sets or given a maximum of background knowledge. \begin{definition}[\textbf{Linkability}] An intruder computes record linkage for each pair of tuples, $T_A \times T_B = \{(a, b): a \in T_A, b \in T_B\}$ which corresponds to the disjoint sets matched pairs $M = \{(a, b): a = b, a \in T_A, b \in T_B\}$ and unmatched pairs $U = \{(a, b): a \neq b, a \in T_A, b \in T_B\}$.
-A successful attack happens when $a[QIs] = b[QIs]$. \end{definition}
+Linkability~\cite{giomi2022unified} is a common privacy attack that involves a concerted effort by an unauthorised entity to establish a correlation between two records~\cite{carvalho2021fundamental}.
+The intruder attempts to link and potentially expose sensitive information in the targeted records, with outliers being particularly vulnerable.
+The target records of the attack are a collection of $N_A$ original records randomly drawn from the original data set.
+Suppose an intruder has some knowledge of the targets and access to two data tables, a synthetic data table ($T_A$) and another obtained from public information ($T_B$), both of which contain these targets.
+The intruder's goal is to correctly match records between $T_A$ and $T_B$ given a set of QI common to both data sets.

+\begin{definition}[\textbf{Linkability~\cite{giomi2022unified}}] For each instance in $T_A$, an intruder finds the $k$ closest synthetic instance in $T_B$.
+The resulting indices are $I^A= (I_i^A,...,I_{N_A}^A )$, where each $I_i^A$ is the set of $k$ indexes of the synthetic records that are nearest neighbours of the $i^{th}$ target in the subspace of feature set.